migurski/talkingpapers/README.markdown

 See the spec and the roadmap.

 ### Write more explainer material
 A page that represents the idea and who we are designing it for, to get some understanding of what we are talking about.
-Then get people who have ideas for how this could be used in other ways, or feedback on what robert is sayin, perhaps they will say "robert is on crack."
+Then get people who have ideas for how this could be used in other ways, or feedback on what robert is sarin, perhaps they will say "robert is on crack."
 We should find out.

-### Implementing a real data cycle with a paper-baed schema that changes rapidly
+### Implementing a real data cycle with a paper-based schema that changes rapidly
- We intened playtest the concept and refine it for production?
-Get it out in the open as soon as possible and get the data cycle working.
+ We intend to "play-test" the concept and refine it for production -- get it out in the open as soon as possible and get the data cycle working.
 Take input, record input (with OCR), scan the schema, edit the schema, print new forms, scan those, synch the schemas.

 #Longer term goals
 The current talkingpapers model is to *acknowledge that there also are many questions you didn't know to ask* thus requiring extremely flexible tools, for iteration in the field during crisis response.